schmouk/PyRandLib/README.md

 ## New in Release 2.2
 Version 2.2 of **PyRandLib** delivers a Python 3.14 version of the library.
 Note: no new feature introduced by Python 3.14 impacts code of PyRandLib.
 Code for version 3.14 of Python is then the same as for Python 3.13 with very minor optimizations on code for a very few generators.
-Meanwhile, the implementation of Python 3.14 shows computation speed-ups from 6 % up to 48 % (see above tables).
+Meanwhile, the implementation of Python 3.14 shows computation speed-ups from 6 % up to 48 % for the Intel&reg; Core&trade; i7 CPU (see related above table).

 ## New in Release 2.1
 Version 2.1 of **PyRandLib** is now fully unit-tested.
 The code coverage is 100%.
 Test code is available in subdirectory `unit-tests` of every Python version directory.